durkisneer1/Symlabs/resources/js/content/courses/html/01-intro-to-web.md

 That job belongs to {HTTP|Hypertext Transfer Protocol}, the set of rules browsers and servers use to request and send web resources.
 When the resource is a _hypertext_ document, like {HTML|HyperText Markup Language}, it can include hyperlinks to other resources the user can easily access.

-Because this request may include client data traveling to-and-from servers, it REALLY needs to be secure.
+Because this request may include client data traveling between browsers and servers, it REALLY needs to be secure.
 This is the reason for {HTTPS|Hypertext Transfer Protocol Secure}, the modern approach where HTTP data is encrypted using a cryptographic protocol called {TLS|Transport Layer Security}.
-Only the client and source endpoint know how to decrypt HTTPS data, which keeps nosy middlemen from casually reading the mail.
+Only the client and server know how to decrypt HTTPS data, which keeps nosy middlemen from casually reading the mail.

 ### TCP vs UDP